 What is the OSI model used for?

-The OSI model is used as a universal reference framework for understanding and troubleshooting network communications.
-It provides a common vocabulary that lets engineers, developers, and support staff describe where a problem is occurring (for example, “this is a Layer 3 issue”).
-It is also heavily tested in IT certification exams and referenced throughout vendor documentation.
-While you never “install” the OSI model, you use it constantly to reason about how protocols, devices, and data flows interact.
+The OSI model is a universal reference framework for understanding and troubleshooting network communication.
+It gives engineers, developers, and support staff a shared vocabulary for describing where a problem occurs.
+Saying “this is a Layer 3 issue” instantly narrows the search.
+The model is also tested on every major IT certification and referenced throughout vendor documentation.

 How many layers does the OSI model have?